-2020 was a tough year for us all.
+This year has been hard for everyone.
 TechResort’s usual work of helping young people explore and enjoy making and coding came to an abrupt halt.
 While this made us extremely sad, we knew it was necessary.
 We were also well aware that many people locally were lacking basic digital skills, and the lockdowns started to highlight this in a whole new way.

 Always resourceful, the entire TechResort team pulled together in a variety of projects to help our community as best as we could.